 Most people travel to this famous seaside town for its beaches, but there are so many more fun things to do in Newport RI!
 From cliff walks and unreal 19th-century mansions to a thriving restaurant and art scene, this is truly one of the best places to visit in New England.
-Join us as we travel to Newport Rhode Island, and take you through some of the best activities to enjoy during your stay!
+Join us as we take you to Newport Rhode Island, and through some of the best activities to enjoy during your stay.

 New England Travel Inspiration

 - 10 Best Things to do in Tiverton Rhode Island

 - Planning a Visit to the Berkshires: 10 Step Fun & Easy Travel Guide